 3. Get into a Learning Routine Before You Begin to Study

-The purpose here is to get you into the rhythm of the student life even before you start attending classes.
+The purpose here is to get you into the rhythm of student life even before you start attending classes.

 “For example, you can dedicate a couple of hours of your time doing school-related activities such as reading your upcoming course syllabus and assignments that you’ll have to complete each week,” recommends Lauren Quinn, a student advisor at Bestessaytips.com.